telus/kiosk-controller/README.md

 Running `./kiosk` will notify you of missing dependencies and how to fix them.

-Otherwise, it will display usage help.
+## CLI

+Run `./kiosk help` for a list of available commands.

 ## HTTP API

-By default, kiosk will start an HTTP API with the following endpoints:
+By default, kiosk will start an HTTP API with the following endpoints.

+A HTTP header of 'kiosk-auth' may be needed if you set an API password using the CLI.

 **`GET / ` - Current status**

 Returns the plain text of the currently set page.